hainayanda/Chary/README.md

 ### Safe Sync

-Running `sync` from `DispatchQueue` sometimes can raise an exception if it called in the same `DispatchQueue`.
+Running `sync` from `DispatchQueue` sometimes can raise an exception if it is called in the same `DispatchQueue`.
-To avoid this, you can use `safeSync` instead which will check the current queue first and decided wether it need to run the block right away or by using default `sync`.
+To avoid this, you can use `safeSync` instead which will check the current queue first and decide whether it needs to run the block right away or by using the default `sync`.
-You dont need to register the `DispatchQueue` since it will automatically register the `DispatchQueue` before checking:
+You don't need to register the `DispatchQueue` since it will automatically register the `DispatchQueue` before checking:

 ```swift
 DispatchQueue.main.safeSync {